opengovsg/GoGovSG/README.md

 ## Introduction

-Go.gov.sg is the official Singapore government link shortener, built by the [Open Government Products](https://open.gov.sg) team in [GovTech](https://tech.gov.sg).
+GoGovSg is the official Singapore government link shortener, built by the [Open Government Products](https://open.gov.sg) team in [GovTech](https://tech.gov.sg).
+This repository serves as the codebase to serve two link shortener environments, [for.edu.sg](https://www.for.edu.sg), and [Go.gov.sg](https://www.go.gov.sg).

 There are multiple reasons why we built an official government link shortener: